ZakharTS/chess-javafx/README.md

 # chess-javafx
-Simple chess game on Java using JavaFX/
+Simple chess game on Java using JavaFX